Green Birdie Now Has Hong Kong Options

 Down Town, handled by Terry Wong Chi-wai, ran a cracking race for second at his first start since June and confirmed his status as one of the most genuine and versatile gallopers in town.

 Tchaikovsky raced outside the leader and kept on gamely to finish third, ahead of the late-closing Dim Sum.

 Enthused, bidding for a feature hat-trick, ran boldly for fifth under the steadier of 130 pounds, but jockey Douglas Whyte was unable to get in any closer than three wide, without cover, from barrier eight.
-The Centaine gelding will lose no favor for the upcoming feature races on that display.
+The Centaine gelding will lose no favor for the upcoming feature races

 Medic Power resumed from a spell with a respectable sixth, but it was still a result that disappointed his rider.